UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/quickstart.md

 1. Go to the options tab and load a [preset][guides page] or work out which ones you need (manual setup).

 1. Launch multiple instances of the game and connect them in multiplayer (see the [guides][guides page] for more detail).
+    * For Steam games, you will need to right-click on the game -> Properties -> Local files -> Browse local files... and launch the exe manually.
+    * You may find that the game will not let you run two instances.
+First try renaming steam_api.dll to steam_api.dll.disabled (or something) and seeing if that works.
+If it doesn't, see the page on the Goldberg emulator.

 1. Go back to the Current window tab in Universal Split Screen.